Skip to main content

 Does Doctors Care offer testing and care for RSV?

 We treat patients with RSV.
-We do not vaccinate or test for RSV, but preventive measures can help reduce the risk of infection.
-While there is no specific treatment for RSV, you can take steps to relieve symptoms and help your body fight the disease.
-If you suspect you have RSV, visit one of our clinics for expert care and guidance.
+We do not vaccinate or test for RSV, but preventive measures can help lower the risk of viral infection.
+Although there is no specific treatment for RSV, you can take steps to ease symptoms and help your body fight against the illness.
+If you think you have RSV, visit one of our locations for expert care and guidance.

 Frequently Asked Questions About the Flu Vaccine